midnightntwrk/midnight-architecture/proposals/delivering transactions to dApps.md

 deploy all components needed for dApp to function.
 That means, there is a strong distinction between wallet and dApp, where dApp, its servers, etc. has to provide all the data needed for evolving its state, while wallet can be only queried for data it owns or to issue a transaction.
+The indexer component can be augmented by developer in order to be better optimized for specific dApp.

 #### Performance